Books in Our Library

 by Jenny McCarthy

-The book shares the personal stories of several families fighting autism.
-These stories focus on alternative autism therapies that parents try to heal their children, as well as McCarthy’s own reminiscing about her autistic child and her outspoken and contentious activism.
 The book includes the daughter of the founder of Autism Speaks, who claims to have changed her son’s diet and improved his autism despite conspiratorial resistance from the organization, which, the book claims, until recently, rejected research into biomedical treatments; a mother who claims to have “healed” her son of his autism while taking on breast cancer; a father whose son was officially undiagnosed after allegedly undergoing treatment for a laundry list of debilitating autism symptoms and regressions; and a sixty-year-old woman who made attempts to fight to save her son (now thirty) in the 1980s.
 The book claims that she paved the way for the parents of today.
-The book also features a list of controversial autism resources and a directory of DAN!
-(Defeat Autism Now!) doctors who are sympathetic to the widely discredited theory that autism is caused by mercury in vaccines.

 by Cynthia Kim